BICCN/BCDC-Metadata/Templates/project_collection/web_ui_instructions.md

 # Instructions for using the dataset metadata submission website
 Changes to existing projects and data collections can be requested through the dataset metadata submission webpage.
-We will review your requests and
+We will review your requests and update your metadata based on the information you provide.
+This website is updated quarterly, so if you just submitted changes or added a new project and data collection template, your information might not be visible here until the next quarter.

 # Accessing the website